 One of the biggest challenges for small business owners is getting your name out there amongst your potential customers.
 If your customers are likely to be local to you, there are plenty of ways you can let people know you’re there, using local events, networking, initiatives and groups to get ahead of the game.
 Here are nine of the best ways to promote a local business successfully.

 First, have a strategy.
 Know who you want to reach, where they live, where they purchase, what they do in their spare time.
 This is standard marketing strategy, and it really works for locally-focused campaigns.
 It’s your ideal opportunity to get right in front of the people you want to connect with and sell to.

 If you already have a website, make sure it’s up-to-date and reflects what you do – particularly if it needs a local flavour.
 If you don’t have a website, now’s the time to build one.
 Get your branding right, use it consistently and build a mobile-friendly, responsive, clean site that uses plenty of good images and gives people the opportunity to sign up to newsletters, workshops or for special deals.

 Then optimise it.
 This means using Search Engine Optimisation (SEO) techniques to help your site rank in search engine results.
 You’ll need to do some research into what your ideal customers are searching for, and use those keywords in particular areas on your site to create useful content that search engines will recognise.
-This can be a time-consuming job, so it might be worth considering using a virtual SEO assistant to help or a specialist to work on your SEO strategy.
+This can be a time-consuming job, so it might be worth considering using a specialist to work on your SEO strategy.